sidracha/potion/README.rst

 .. code-block:: C++

-    app.config["READ_TIMEOUT"] = int; //number of seconds before connection closes with no activity app.config["READ_SIZE"] = int; //"chunk" size of reading from request in kilobytes (1028 bytes) app.config["READ_SIZE_MAX"] = int; //maximum allowed number of kilobytes to be read from request
+    app.config["READ_TIMEOUT"] = int; //number of seconds before connection closes with no activity.
+DEFAULT 30 app.config["READ_SIZE"] = int; //"chunk" size of reading from request in kilobytes (1028 bytes).
+DEFAULT 2 app.config["READ_SIZE_MAX"] = int; //maximum allowed number of kilobytes to be read from request.
+DEFAULT 512

-    app.config["STATIC_FOLDER"] = std::string; //set the directory path from where app serves static files
+    app.config["STATIC_FOLDER"] = std::string; //set the directory path from where app serves static files DEFAULT /static

 A Simple App